-The Insurance Research Council recently estimated that 15 percent of Illinois' drivers were uninsured in 2009.
+The Insurance Research Council estimated that 15 percent of drivers in Illinois were uninsured in 2009.
 This was a bit higher than the national average of 13.8 percent.

 With so many drivers on the road without insurance, it's important to protect yourself with uninsured and underinsured motorist coverages.
 In the event of an accident with an uninsured or underinsured driver, these coverages will step in to help pay for injuries sustained by you and your passengers, as well as repair or replacement costs for your vehicle.

 Penalties for driving uninsured

 If you're convicted of driving without car insurance, your license plates will be suspended and you could face a fine of at least $500.

 Eletronic proof of insurance in Illinois